A review of the 8 must-read books I finished in July of 2018.

 Kristin Hannah is an incredible storyteller and it’s evident in the way she crafted this beautifully sad story of the Allbright family.
 This is definitely not a happy book, but one that will capture your attention from page one and continue to hold you captive until the very end.
 If you love Kristin Hannah’s other books, you will definitely love The Great Alone.
 You can add this book to your Goodreads shelf here or buy it from Amazon here.

 My rating: 3 out of 5 stars

 About the book: This is a true story about two very different teens who spend just a few minutes on a public bus at the same time each day and how their lives drastically change when one of them does something really stupid and ends up being charged with a hate crime.
 It’s a timely read about gender identity, racial tension and unexpected forgiveness.

 This is an important read that will both break your heart and open your mind to the daily reality of those who might be different from us.
 You can add this book to your Goodreads shelf here or purchase it from Amazon here.

-OK friends, I fell like I just dumped a ton of books on you, but hopefully out of these 8 must-read books you’ll find a couple that pique your interest.
+OK friends, I fell like I just dumped a ton of books on you, but hopefully, out of these 8 must-read books, you’ll find a couple that piques your interest.